 The depth of the crisis facing the nation’s vets could hardly be more apparent.
-Military.com reported in September on an “alarming” new VA report showing that at least 60,000 veterans died by suicide between 2008 and 2017 — with little sign of the crisis abating despite suicide prevention being the VA’s top priority.
+Military.com reported last September on an “alarming” new VA report showing that at least 60,000 veterans died by suicide between 2008 and 2017 — with little sign of the crisis abating despite suicide prevention being the VA’s top priority.
 In 2017, more than 6,100 veterans died by suicide, an increase of 2% over 2016 and a total increase of 6% since 2008.

 A VA report in 2017 revealed that 247,243 veterans from the Iraq and Afghanistan wars have been diagnosed with PTSD.
 But as Daily Beast noted at the time, the report “was buried on the VA’s website without fanfare.”
 The VA’s own studies show that up to 20% of veterans from Operation Iraqi Freedom and Enduring Freedom (the Afghanistan campaign) suffer from PTSD.

 The situation with chronic pain is much worse.
-According to another recent VA study, 65.6% of veterans reported experiencing pain over a three month period, with 9.1% having severe pain.
+According to another VA study, 65.6% of veterans reported experiencing pain over a three month period, with 9.1% having severe pain.
 Severe pain was 40% greater in veterans than non-veterans.

 There are over 20 million veterans currently living in the United States, but as an analysis in National Law Review notes, they are “increasingly underrepresented in the legislative decision-making progress.”